 IFRS 16 is effective for annual periods beginning on or after 1 January 2019.
 Early application is permitted, but not before an entity applies IFRS 15.
 A lessee can choose to apply the standard using either a full retrospective or a modified retrospective approach.
 The standard's transition provisions permit certain reliefs.

-The Group plans to assess the potential effect of the amendments on its consolidated financial statements in 2017 year.
+In 2018, the Group will continue to assess the potential effect of IFRS 16 on its consolidated financial statements.